yervandsargsyan/textotextbot/README.md

 # Tex to Text bot
-it's a telegram bot that converts tex code to text message you can find this bot in Telegram — @textotextbot
+it's a telegram bot that converts tex code to text message. you can find this bot in Telegram — @TexToTxtBot